Wolverhampton: Motor sports

 Sunbeam built many early Grand Prix cars and was the only British make to win a Grand Prix in the first half of the 20th century.
 Sunbeam also built several holders of the Land speed record, including the first vehicle to travel at over 200 mph, the Sunbeam 1000 hp.

 AJS was heavily involved in motorcycle racing either side of World War II, which included winning the 1949 World Championship in the 500cc category.

-Kieft Cars built Formula Three cars in the early 1950s.
-Their best known driver was Stirling Moss.
+Kieft Cars built Formula Three cars in the early 1950s; its best known driver was Stirling Moss.

 Wolverhampton Wolves, one of the leading speedway clubs in the UK represents the city, participating in the Elite League at the Monmore Green stadium.
 Wolverhampton Speedway is one of the oldest speedway tracks in the world that is still in operation being first used, albeit briefly in 1928.
-The track re-opened in 1950 for a single meeting and in 1952 the Wasps competed in the Third Division on the National League.
+The track re-opened in 1950 for a single meeting and, in 1952, the Wasps competed in the Third Division on the National League.
 The track closed early in 1954 and did not re-open until 1961 when the Wolves were introduced to the Provincial League.
 The track has almost been an ever-present ever since and currently operates in the British Elite League.
 Ole Olsen (in 1971 and 1975), Sam Ermolenko (in 1993) and Tai Woffinden (in 2013) were riders for the club when they became World Speedway Champions.
 The Wolves are defending Elite League champions, having defeated the Belle Vue Aces in the 2016 play-off final.

 Le Mans 24 Hours winner Richard Attwood is from the city.